By Sangeetha Saran, Gopi Rao, and Kimaya Singh

-Vedic carvings and statues, found in the Indus Valley, date the earliest known practice of Yogic philosophy to around 2800 BCE.
+Vedic carvings and statues found in the Indus Valley date the earliest known practice of Yogic philosophy to around 2800 BCE.
 This Sanskrit-speaking culture was home to the Vedas, some of the oldest scriptures in the world.
-From these ancient texts came the Upanishads and the Bhagavad Gita –the foundation for the contemporary interpretation of Yoga.
+The Upanishads and the Bhagavad Gita came from these ancient texts –the foundation for the contemporary interpretation of Yoga.

-The practice of Yoga in the United States is often said to be a watered down version of the original Yogic teachings from which it derived.
-In the Yoga Sutras, there were eight steps toward the path of self-realization, or enlightenment.
+Yoga in the United States is often said to be a watered-down version of the original Yogic teachings from which it derived.
+In the Yoga Sutras, there were eight steps toward self-realization or enlightenment.
 Yogis started with the first step and traditionally spent many years progressively learning each one before finally reaching the highest, a state of self-realization or union.

 Life is filled with change, but the mind likes to cling to the same habits and ways of thinking.
-Yoga serves one ultimate goal: to facilitate constructive change and to make the mind totally aware of the true self in every relationship and personal decision.
+Yoga serves one ultimate goal: facilitating constructive change and making the mind aware of the true self in every relationship and personal decision.
 As the gurus have taught for thousands of years, we can be free in this lifetime.

 © Copyright – Aura Wellness Center – Publications Division